deepmediaAI/deep-media-api-quickstart/Multi_Modal_Documentation.md

 ### Authentication

 Every API request requires authentication via the HTTP Bearer scheme using your API token.
-For enhanced security:
+For enhanced security, you can:

-- **GET /user/token/session:** Generate a short-lived session token (valid for 1 hour).
+- Generate a short-lived session token (valid for 1 hour) using **GET /user/token/session**.
-- **POST /user/token/refresh:** Refresh your session token.
+- Refresh your session token with **POST /user/token/refresh**.

 ### API Endpoints